Jump to

 Quark particles have colour charge as well as electric charge, and the characteristics of colour charge confinement prevents a single quark particle from being on its own

-In this example of a simple universe, there are no particles that are simple equivalents of the quark particles
+In this example of a simple universe, there are no particles that could be a quark particle

-Instead of quark particles, perhaps a simple equivalent of the proton particle might be a positron particle sandwiched between two of the 'neutral' particles
+Perhaps a simple proton particle could be a positron particle sandwiched between two of the 'neutral' particles

-And perhaps a simple equivalent of the neutron particle might be an electron particle embedded into the side of the proton particle
+And a simple neutron particle could be an electron particle embedded into the side of the simple proton particle

 The Subatomic Particles

-Perhaps, simple equivalents of the atomic nuclei might be built by using the electron that is embedded in the side of the neutron, to also embed into the side of a proton, joining the proton and neutron together
+Perhaps simple atomic nuclei could be built by using the electron that is embedded in the side of the neutron, to also embed into the side of a proton, joining the proton and neutron together

-Perhaps, in these simple equivalents of atomic nuclei, the adjacent 'neutral' particles might have the same edge spin, in which case, their touching edges might hold the protons and neutrons together
+In these simple atomic nuclei, the adjacent 'neutral' particles might have the same edge spin, in which case, their touching edges would hold the protons and neutrons together

-While the electrons embedded in the sides of the protons and neutrons might align the protons and neutrons together into a horizontal grid
+While the electrons embedded in the sides of the protons and neutrons would align the protons and neutrons together into a horizontal grid

 Atomic Nuclei